emma-bell/Microbial_MetaOmics/04_Binning.md

 do

-#First make a coverage file using our alignments

 jgi_summarize_bam_contig_depths --outputDepth 04_Binning/metabat/${sample}/${sample}_depth.txt 03_Mapping/${sample}/*.sorted.bam

-#Now we're ready to run MetaBAT

 metabat2 -m 1500 -i 02_Assembly/filtered_contigs/${sample}_contigs.fa -a 04_Binning/metabat/${sample}/${sample}_depth.txt -o 04_Binning/metabat/${sample}/bins_fasta/${sample}_metabat.bin

-#MetaBAT also has an option to summarise the bin depths

 aggregateBinDepths.pl 04_Binning/metabat/${sample}/${sample}_depth.txt 04_Binning/metabat/${sample}/bins_fasta/*.fa > 04_Binning/metabat/${sample}/${sample}_bindepth.txt

 done
 ```
+* `jgi_summarize_bam_contig_depths`: first make a coverage file using our alignments
+* `metabat2`: now we're ready to run MetaBAT
+* `aggregateBinDepths.pl`: MetaBAT also has an option to summarise the bin depths

 You'll need to submit this with an sbatch script calling the metabat image `metabat.sif` and your metabat script `04_metabat.sh`.
-You can use most of the same SBATCH parameters you used for concoct - the exception is that metabat is much quicker so you can reduce the time to 2 hours (and it will still likely be quicker than that).
+You can use most of the same SBATCH parameters you used for concoct - the exception is that metabat is quicker so you can reduce the time to 2 hours (and it will still likely be quicker than that).

 Congratulations, you now have more bins!
 You can find them in the **`04_binning/metabat/${sample}/bins_fasta`** directory.